How My Doctor Cured My Glaucoma with Laser Iridotomy

 Good.
 At least I wasn't blind.
 But what the hell just happened?

-"This is not something to ignore just because I can see again," I thought to myself.
-So I immediately called my eye doctor.
+"This is not something to ignore just because I can see again," I thought to myself, so I immediately called my eye doctor.
 He asked if I could come right over.
 I did.

-Diagnosis of My Glaucoma and Prescription for Eyedrops
+A Diagnosis of Glaucoma

 When I got to my ophthalmologist's office, he tested my eye pressure.
 It was as high as 40 in my right eye.
 Normal eye pressure is around 16.
 He said to me, "now we have a diagnoses.
 You have glaucoma."